What does annual compensation mean? (and 9 more up-to-date FAQ on employee compensation in the US)

 Apart from that, annual salary reviews and annual compensation reviews are crucial to a company’s success.
 Not only do they help centralize and organize company salary patterns, they also provide a framework for employee success and engagement.

-So while it’s not mandatory by law, it’s no mystery why most companies do have annual salary, compensation and performance reviews in place.
+So while it’s not mandatory by law, it’s no mystery why most companies do have annual salary, compensation, and performance reviews in place.

 7. How do you calculate employees’ salaries?